 I thought Carrarang Station was as good as it got until visiting Steep Point, and then I went to Dirk Hartog Island, which blew them both out of the sky.
 Dirk Hartog Island is an incredibly special place; if you haven’t been before, put it on your bucket list!

 Think of a huge remote island with some of the best beaches and fishing in the world, linked only by 4WD tracks with stunning views and picture perfect camp sites.
+Dirk Hartog is well and truly worthy of its place within the 30 unbelievable camp sites in WA.

 Where is Dirk Hartog Island?